aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 ### Configure VNI/VLAN across the Fabric

 AVD supports mechanism to create VLANs and VNIs and enable traffic forwarding in your overlay.
-In current version (`v3.1.0`), only following design listed below are supported:
+In the current version, only following design listed below are supported:

 - L2 VLANs
 - Symmetric IRB model